vamsikrishna272005/Converter-design-and-simulation/README.md

 # Converter-design-and-simulation

 # Aim
-To design and simulate AC to DC converter and DC voltage regulator using proteus.
+To design and simulate AC to DC converter & DC voltage regulator using proteus.

 # Software’s required